Kenya's former president Kibaki dies at 90 - NewsBreak

 Kenya's former president Kibaki dies at 90

-NAIROBI, April 22 (Reuters) - Mwai Kibaki, who ushered in economic reforms and a new constitution but struggled to tackle widespread corruption as Kenya's third president from 2003-2013, has died aged 90.
+NAIROBI (Reuters) -Mwai Kibaki, who ushered in economic reforms and a new constitution but struggled to tackle widespread corruption as Kenya’s third president from 2003-2013, has died aged 90.

 Kibaki, whose death was announced President Uhuru Kenyatta, is credited with reviving Kenya’s then ailing economy, but his tenure was marred by deadly violence that killed more than 1,200 Kenyans following his disputed re-election in December 2007.